Anaïs Ségalas

-Anaïs Ségalas, born Anne Caroline Menard (24 September 1811, Paris – 31 August 1893, Paris) was a French playwright, poet and novelist.
-She was a member of Société La Voix des Femmes in Paris in 1848 and of other Parisian feminist organizations.
+Anaïs Ségalas (24 September 1811, Paris – 31 August 1893, Paris), born Anne Caroline Ménard, was a French playwright, poet, and novelist.
+She was a member of the Société La Voix des Femmes in Paris in 1848 and of other Parisian feminist organizations.

 Life

-Anne Caroline Menard was born on 24 September 1811 in the former 6th arrondissement of Paris.
-She was the only daughter of Charles Menard and Anne Bonne Portier, a Creole from Santo Domingo.
-Her father, Charles Menard, was a vegetarian, activist of the animal cause, misanthrope.
-When he died, Menard was 11 years old.
+Anne Caroline Ménard was born on 24 September 1811 in the former 6th arrondissement of Paris.
+She was the only daughter of Charles Ménard and Anne Bonne Portier, a Creole from Santo Domingo.
+Her father, Charles Ménard, was a vegetarian, an activist for animal welfare, and a misanthrope.
+When he died, Ménard was 11 years old.

-Menard got acquainted with the neighbor Jean Victor Ségalas, a lawyer at the Royal Court and they got married on 17 January 1827.
+Ménard became acquainted with the neighbor, Jean Victor Ségalas, a lawyer at the Royal Court and got married on 17 January 1827.
 She took the name Anaïs Ségalas and made her husband promise never to oppose her passion for writing.
 Ségalas’ first poems were published in 1827.
-In 1829, La Psyché published her first essays, and in 1831 eight poems Les Algériennes appeared in La Gazette littéraire.
-In mid-1830, Ségalas collaborated with a Christian newspaper Le Journal des Femmes.
+In 1829, La Psyché published her first essays, and in 1831, eight poems Les Algériennes appeared in La Gazette littéraire.
+In the mid-1830s, Ségalas collaborated with a Christian newspaper Le Journal des Femmes.

-On 15 December 1838, Ségalas gave birth to her daughter Bertile Claire Gabrielle whom she dedicated the volume Enfantines published in 1844.
-In 1847, Ségalas published a collection of moralizing and didactic poems of various kinds of states of woman La Femme.
+On 15 December 1838, Ségalas gave birth to her daughter Bertile Claire Gabrielle, to whom she dedicated the volume Enfantines published in 1844.
+In 1847, Ségalas published a collection of moralizing and didactic poems on various aspects of women's lives titled La Femme.
 The next year, in 1848, she became a member of Société La Voix des Femmes in Paris and of other Parisian feminist organizations.

 In the 1840s, Ségalas started to write theater plays.
-In 1847, her first play La Loge de l'Opéra, a drama in 3 acts, was performed at the Odeon theater.
-In the following years her plays Le Trembleur, Les Deux Amoureux de la grand’mère and Les Absents ont raison were staged in Paris theaters.
+In 1847, her first play La Loge de l'Opéra, a drama in 3 acts, was performed at the Odeon Theater.
+In the following years, her plays Le Trembleur, Les Deux Amoureux de la grand’mère and Les Absents ont raison were staged in Paris theaters.

 In 1861, she published a collection of poetry, Idéal et Réalités.

 Aged 81, Ségalas wrote her last comedy in 1 act Deux passions which had a world success.

 Anaïs Ségalas died on 31 August 1893 in Paris.
 In 1917, the French Academy created the Anaïs Ségalas Prize for Literature and Philosophy, intended to reward the work of talented women.
 The last prize was awarded in 1989.